 2014 - Jennifer Down: 'Aokigahara'

 Jennifer Down was named the winner of the 2014 Jolley Prize by Ian Dickson at an event on Saturday 30 August during the Melbourne Writers Festival.
 She received a total of $5,000 for her winning short story, ‘Aokigahara’.
-Faith Oxenbridge came second place with her story 'The Art of Life', winning $2,000, and Cate Kennedy came third with 'Doisneau's Kiss', winning $1,000.
+Faith Oxenbridge (New Zealand) came second with her story 'The Art of Life', winning $2,000, and Cate Kennedy came third with 'Doisneau's Kiss', winning $1,000.
 The judges on this occasion were author–academics Patrick Allington and Cassandra Atherton and ABR Deputy Editor Amy Baillieu.
 This was the first year that the Jolley Prize was open to international entrants.

 2013 - Michelle Michau-Crawford: 'Leaving Elvis'